Fall Junior Golf Camp – November 13th – 17th

 “Pee Wee” level is an introductory level to The First Tee learning atmosphere.
 We start participants with plastic clubs and tennis balls to help them gain an understanding of safety and confidence before moving into using real golf equipment.
 Our coaches ensure all kids share in The First Tee experience of having fun while you learn during all the activities and lessons.
 Upon completion of Pee Wee level, players are then eligible for Player level class.
 All Pee Wee players will receive a certificate of completion for the 9 week course.

 The First Tee certification Levels PLAYer thru ACE (age 7 thru 17)

 “Player” level creates a learning environment for kids of (ages 7-17) to build upon as they progress through and advance to the next level within the golf & life skills instruction.
-The golf fundamental instruction focuses on: short game and developing a proper grip, stance and aim.
+The golf fundamental instruction focuses on short game golf skills and developing a proper grip, stance and aim.
 This level also focuses on The First Tee Nine Core Values.
 All lessons are delivered seamlessly to help participants learn how to demonstrate and model not only golf skills but all The First Tee Nine Core Values by end of their 9 week session.
 Some program locations may have sub-levels of Player such as Player 1 (age 6-7), Player 2 (age 7-9) etc. These sub-level classes allow coaches to serve consistent age/skill levels of participants.

 “Par” level emphasis is on learning interpersonal and communication skills.
 The lessons involve building upon character traits such as, Respect, Courtesy and Responsibility.
 Golf fundamentals taught are full swing mechanics, distance control, alignment and reinforcement of basic grip, stance and aim from PLAYer level.
 Respecting the rules (The First Tee Code of Conduct &, USGA Golf Rules and Etiquette) are taught throughout the entire 9 week session.